“My Chinese is at HSK3 level”, “I want to reach HSK5 in Chinese”. You may often hear people in the Chinese-learning

 In the HSK system, HSK 1 and HSK 2 correspond to very basic Chinese skills.
 HSK 3 and HSK 4 introduce more sophisticated knowledge of Chinese.
 HSK 5 and HSK 6 serve as indicators of high proficiency and fluency in Chinese.

 (A single advanced HSK test for levels 7-9 is scheduled to be added to the current HSK system in March 2022 but didn’t come out as planned.
 Meanwhile, no change will be made to the existing HSK tests for levels 1-6.
-Read the updates here)
+Read more about the new HSK)

 Since language proficiency is something highly subjective, Hanban provides short descriptors for the six HSK levels, explaining what you can do at each level.

 - HSK 1 – can use simple Chinese words and phrases